-Now covering over 190,000 sq.ft, Farmers Boy has been manufacturing and marketing fresh food products on the current site in Bradford since the new building, designed by Watson Batty Architects.
+Now covering over 190,000 sq.ft, Farmers Boy has been manufacturing and marketing fresh food products on the current site in Bradford from their new building designed by Watson Batty Architects.

-Thanks to knowledge and expertise that has been gained, Watson Batty Architects have subsequently been involved in numerous extensions and internal alterations all aimed at increasing the efficiency and product lines the manufacturer can offer, whilst never affecting production.
-We have an intimate knowledge of the manufacturing process contained within.
+Thanks to extensive knowledge and expertise, Watson Batty Architects were subsequently involved in numerous extensions and internal alterations all aimed at increasing the efficiency and product lines the manufacturer can offer, whilst never affecting production.
+As a result they now have an intimate knowledge of the manufacturing process contained within.

-A Waste to Energy installation is the latest project being undertaken on site.
-Utilising the waste bi-products of the manufacturing process elsewhere within the business, the installed plant will be capable of providing enough power/heat for the whole factory.
+A Waste to Energy installation was the latest project undertaken on site.
+Utilising the waste bi-products of the manufacturing process elsewhere within the business, the installed plant would be capable of providing enough power/heat for the whole factory.